Coronavirus (COVID-19) FAQs for LGPS members

 Visit Additional Pension Contributions to find out more about APCs, use an online calculator and download an application form.

-If this applies to you, your employer could pay 80% of your wages up to a monthly cap of £2,500.
+The rules have varied since the scheme was first introduced in March 2020, but from 1 November 2020 your employer can pay 80% of your wages for hours not worked up to a monthly cap of £2,500.
 The Government will fund your employer to do this.
-Employers can choose to top up your pay to 100%, but if you receive less pay when you are 'on furlough', the amount of pension you build up during this period will also be reduced.
+Your employer can choose to top up your pay to 100%, but if you receive less pay when you are 'on furlough', the amount of pension you build up during this period will also be reduced.
 You will continue to pay pension contributions on the pay you receive.

 Emergency Volunteering Leave (EVL)